gmofishsauce/wut4/yapl-1/README.md

 semicolon.
 A function becomes known when its declaration is seen, so functions may be recursive.

-A conditional statement consists of a conditional expression followed by a block followed by the keyword E followed by another block.
-The E and the second block are not optional.
+A conditional statement consists of the keyword I followed by a conditional expression followed by a block followed by the keyword E followed by another block.
+The E and the second block are required.

-A conditional expression the keyword I followed by two terms separated by whitespace with no ; or other punctuation.
+A conditional expression consists of two terms separated by whitespace with no ; or other punctuation.

 Every program should define a function named m.
 Execution begins at this function.

-The builtin variables W, X, Y, and Z may be assigned.
+The builtin variables A, B, C, and D may be assigned.
 These values are displayed by the emulator when the program exits.

 Execution of the builtin Q causes the program to quit.
-In the emulator, this results in a state dump which displays W, X, Y, and Z among other values.
+In the emulator, this results in a state dump which displays A, B, C, and D among other values.

 ### Semantic structure of YAPL-1